 Incompletely burned food that accumulates may act as (a) poison(s) inside the body.
 These poisons can stop other chemical reactions that are essential for cell survival, making the energy crisis worse.
 In addition, some of these poisons can act as free radicals, highly reactive chemicals which readily form harmful compounds with other molecules.
 Free radicals can damage the mitochondrial DNA which has very limited repair abilities.

 Mitochondrial diseases are classified according to the organ systems affected and the symptoms that are present.
 In certain cases only one organ is involved while in other patients multiple organs may be affected, and each system may have a wide variance of dysfunction.
 Depending upon how severe the mitochondrial disorder is, the illness may range in severity from mild to fatal.
 Mitochondrial cytopathies may affect any system of the body from the brain to the eyes, ears, gastrointestinal system, muscles, heart, liver, pancreas, thyroid, immune system, etc. or any combination of the above.
+Many physicians affirm that with the help of products in this link, the effects can be assuaged to an extent.
 This essentially creates an infinite number of manifestations of mitochondrial disease.

 In the United States, by the age of 10, approximately 4,000 children will be diagnosed with or develop mitochondrial diseases.
 Between one thousand and four thousand children per year are born with some type of mitochondrial disease in the US.